 - Internal error.
-Buffer provided to read column value is too small, or to write a fixed column value is too large.
+The buffer provided to read column value is too small, or to write a fixed column value is too large.

 - Invalid header value from a page.

 - Metadata inconsistency.
-Filegroup specified for table does not exist.
+The filegroup specified for the table does not exist.

-- No catalog entry found for partition in database.
+- No catalog entry was found for partition in the database.
 The metadata is inconsistent.

 - Possible index corruption detected.

 - Sort operation failed during an index build.
-The overwriting of the allocation page in database was prevented by terminating the sort.
-(It may be necessary to restore the database from backup.)
+The overwriting of the allocation page in the database was prevented by terminating the sort.
+(It may be necessary to restore the database from the backup.)

 - SQL Server Assertion: File: or File: line or File: line Failed Assertion.
-Error may be timing-related.
-If the error persists after rerunning the statement, use DBCC CHECKDB to check the database for structural integrity, or restart the server to ensure in-memory data structures are not corrupted.
+The error may be timing-related.
+If the error persists after rerunning the statement, use DBCC CHECKDB to check the database for structural integrity or restart the server to ensure in-memory data structures are not corrupted.

 - SQL Server detected a logical consistency-based I/O error.